vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 );
 ```

-This function would load the specified `.runtimeconfig.json`, resolve all frameworks, resolve all the assets from those frameworks abd then prepare runtime initialization where the TPA contains only frameworks.
+This function would load the specified `.runtimeconfig.json`, resolve all frameworks, resolve all the assets from those frameworks and then prepare runtime initialization where the TPA contains only frameworks.
 Note that this case does NOT consume any `.deps.json` from the app/component (only processes the framework's `.deps.json`).
 This entry point is intended for `comhost`/`ijwhost`/`nethost` and similar scenarios.
 * `runtime_config_path` - path to the `.runtimeconfig.json` file to process.
 Unlike with the `hostfxr_initialize_for_app`, any `.deps.json` from the app/component will not be processed by the hosting layers.
 * `parameters` - additional parameters - see `hostfxr_initialize_parameters` for details.
 (Could be made optional potentially)
 * `host_context_handle` - output parameter.
 On success receives an opaque value which identifies the initialized host context.
 The handle should be closed by calling `hostfxr_shutdown`.